-The hanging track range is ideal for environments where the works of art are changed frequently or where it is inappropriate to damage the wall surface.H track is a discreet extrusion designed to be applied to existing wall surfaces at a high level so that it blends with the ceiling junction or mouldings, and provides a stable point from which to hang artworks using a variety of materials including transparent cord, stainless cable, or stainless rod.
+The hanging track range is ideal for environments where the works of art are changed frequently or where it is inappropriate to damage the wall surface.H track is a discreet extrusion (1"H x .5"D) designed to be applied to existing wall surfaces at a high level so that it blends with the ceiling junction or moldings, and provides a stable point from which to hang artworks using a variety of materials including stainless steel cable, or stainless steel rod.

 **The GL series of hooks and hangers will only work with the stainless steel cable.

 **Each cable or rod requires a top block.***Screws not included due to different use scenarios***

 We recommend that the track runs continuously along the wall including above any doors or window openings.
 Even though this part of the track may never be used it maintains a clean visual line that blends with the building, whereas individual sections of track will look fragmented and draw your attention.

 The track does not come pre-drilled so you can drill your holes exactly where they are needed.
 If you wish to hang seriously heavy artworks (in excess of 300 lbs) then we recommend drilling more frequent holes at every 6" or even 4".
 The track can then sustain loads of 1100 lbs when supported on the stainless steel rods.
 We recommend that you contact us for larger top blocks which will help distribute the load if you are planning to hang seriously heavy artworks.

 Hold the first section of track in place and mark where to drill the screw holes.
 Drill and fix the track making sure that it is installed with the ‘mouth’ of the track pointing down and the screw holes running along the top.
 Then repeat this process for the second section.Repeat this process until you reach the last section and trim to length.